Reshumot

-Reshumot (Hebrew: רשומות) is the gazette of record for the State of Israel, in which official records and laws are published.
+Reshumot (Hebrew: רשומות) is the law gazette of record for the State of Israel, in which official records and laws are published.
 Originally called Iton Rishmi (Official Gazette in Hebrew), its name was changed in the 1949 Transition Law to the current name - Reshumot.

 Reshumot files are published by the Governmental Printer and are distributed to the government offices and to subscribers, mostly lawyers and other people with interest in official publications.
 In 2005 the Reshumot website was launched, and it is updated regularly ever since.
 The files include: